mayuri0192/mayuri0192.github.io/_posts/2023-08-24-Unveiling_Two-Class_Classification_Algorithms - Copy.md

 ## Overfitting and Generalization:
 When it comes to handling overfitting and ensuring good generalization, you'll want to choose classification algorithms that offer ways to mitigate overfitting and promote better generalization on new, unseen data.
 Here are some suitable classification algorithms for addressing overfitting and achieving better generalization:
-**Few Features**: When the number of features is limited, models are less likely to overfit the training data.
-They may generalize better to new, unseen data.
-**Many Features**: With many features, there's a higher risk of overfitting, where the model memorizes the training data but struggles to perform well on new data.
-Regularization techniques become more important to prevent overfitting.

 **Regularized Logistic Regression**: Regularization techniques like L1 (Lasso) and L2 (Ridge) regularization can help prevent overfitting by adding penalty terms to the model's loss function.
 These penalties discourage overly complex models, leading to better generalization.

 **Regularized Linear Support Vector Machines (SVM)**: Regularization in SVMs can help control overfitting.
 By tuning the regularization parameter (C), you can adjust the trade-off between maximizing the margin and minimizing the classification error.